 Fellows also participate in the evaluation process by completion of annual evaluations of the program and faculty.
+Due to the small number of fellows, these evaluations are reviewed by a third party outside of the program to ensure confidentiality.
+The reviewer will provide general comments and areas of concern directly to the Program Director.
 Fellows are also encouraged to informally discuss strengths and weaknesses in the program with faculty, especially the Program Director.